Harika-SVL/Databases/notes.md

-* here we have a output in json format to understand it better
+* Here we have a output in json format to understand it better

-#### Exercise: (aws ec2 cli)
+#### Exercise : ( aws ec2 cli )

-* get all ec2 instances in us-west-2
+* get all ec2 instances in the region
-* get all security groups in us-west-2
+* get all security groups in the region
-* get all key pairs in us-west-2
+* get all key pairs in the region
 * Remove all the un-necessary security groups, key pairs

-#### Activity 1: Lets create a shell script to use aws cli to create rds mysql instance
+#### Activity 1: Let's create a shell script to use aws cli to create rds mysql instance

-* Steps:
+* Steps :
     * We need a security group
-        * mysql => 3306
+        * mysql => 3306 ( port )
     * We need a db subnet group default or create one
-    * We need to create a free tier eligble db instance
+    * We need to create a free-tier eligble db instance
-        * instance class db.t2.micro
+        * instance class  : db.t2.micro
-        * storage size 20GB
+        * storage size : 20GB
 * Creating security group
-* command line
+* Command Line
 ```
 #!/bin/bash